Must Have Cricut Accessories

 - StandardGrip (green) – Use to cut heavy cardstock, iron-on, vinyl, and more

 - LightGrip (blue) – Use with standard paper, light cardstock, vellum, and more

 - StrongGrip (purple) – Use with specialty cardstock, matboard, and backed fabric

 - FabricGrip (pink) – Use to cut most fabrics with Rotary Blade or Bonded-Fabric Blade

-If you are cutting larger projects, Cricut also has 12×24 mats in each grip.
+If you are cutting larger projects, Cricut also has these 12×24 mats in each grip.

-The Cricut pens are an amazing accessory for your Cricut Machine!
-If you are like me and have messy handwriting, the cricut pen feature is great for addressing cards and letters.
-And saves a lot of time if you have a lot of cards to send out.
+These Cricut pens are an amazing accessory for your Cricut Machine!
+If you are like me and have messy handwriting, the Cricut pen feature is great for addressing cards and letters.

 Pens are really a great way to personalize your projects.
 Plus, you can get super creative with your designs when you incorporate Cricut pens.